Orin-beep/HOTSPOT/README.md

 ## Running time evaluation
 When using the HOTSPOT tool, only one pre-trained classifier is loaded into the GPU at a time, enabling successful running even on a computer with a small GPU memory.
 In addition, despite the large model size, the prediction process of HOTSPOT is fast.
-For example, the running time of HOTSPOT on the complete plasmid test set (7,186 plasmids, 530M) is listed in the table below:
+For example, the running time of HOTSPOT on the complete plasmid test set (7,186 plasmids, 530M, for more detail, please see the HOTSPOT paper) is listed in the table below:

 | preprocessing.py | HOTSPOT.py | Total running time |
 | ------------- | ------------- | ------------- |